 These locations are rarely overlooked and will not offend neighbours or the general public.
 A limited number of burials over a period of time may not constitute a ‘change of use’ and no planning approval is necessary (especially when the deceased are related to the property owners).
 Exceeding a ‘limited’ number of burials, or burying unrelated persons may require planning approval as this situation could be seen as a change of use or for ‘mixed use’ if farming is also to continue.
 The planning department should be consulted for advice.

 This situation is complicated by the close proximity of neighbours.
 They may oppose or be offended by the burial.
 Although they may not pose legal objections, it may not be conducive to good relationships and the social implications should be considered.
 Otherwise, the aspects outlined under farm burials are broadly similar.

-The following information explains the regulations that allow you inter a body on a plot of land owned by you.
-There are four issues to consider: -
+The following information explains the regulations that allow you to inter a body on a plot of land owned by you.
+There are five issues to consider:

 • Position of the burial

 • Contacting the coroner's office

 • Consideration of a memorial

 It is essential that you obtain permission to complete a burial.

 To comply with Environment Agency guidelines, the burial site must: